Everything you need to know about the Olympic torch relay in Paris on July 26

 Cette page est aussi disponible en français

 From May 8th to July 26th, the Olympic Torch Relay will pave the way for the Paris 2024 Games celebrations.
-It will pass through Paris on July 14th and 15th.
+The flame will make its way back to the capital on July 26 ahead of the opening ceremony.
 Find out when and where you'll be able to see it.

 Parisian relay course